top of page

 Parking fills up quickly at Zion National Park, but you can also park in the town of Springdale (for a fee) and take the free shuttle to and from the park entrance.
 The shuttle that runs through Springdale is also part of the park service and stops at 9 locations.

-Pro tip: Arriving earlier always has the perks of fewer people.
+Pro tip: Arriving earlier always has the perks with fewer people.

 What are alternative ways of transit besides the shuttle?